 Dolly Parton tells Sevier County graduates to "make your dreams come true"

-SEVIERVILLE, Tenn.
-(WVLT)- Like many graduating seniors across the country, the class of 2020 in Sevier County had their in-person commencement ceremony canceled due to the pandemic.
+Like many graduating seniors across the country, the class of 2020 in Sevier County had their in-person commencement ceremony canceled due to the pandemic.

 East Tennessee native Dolly Parton sent the high school students in her hometown a special message during their virtual ceremony.

-The message came at the end of each high school's virtual commencement.
+came at the end of each high school's virtual commencement.

 "Congratulations to all the graduates in Sevier County," Parton said.
 "I know you've missed out on a lot of fun activities this year that everybody looks forward to, but this is going to be a year you'll never forget.
 Something to tell your grandkids about."